zhezhen-y/zhezhen-y.github.io/stable_diffusion_demo.md

 ### Step 3.
 The last step: click "Generate image" button!
 This may take a bit of the time.
+Usually you will get four pictures.
 Here are the images I got on Stable Diffusion Online:
 <img src="images/stablediffusion/demo/Stable Diffusion cells.jpg?raw=true"/>

-Usually you will get four pictures.
+Sometimes you get less than four:
 <img src="images/stablediffusion/demo/Stable Diffusion Online.jpg?raw=true"/>

-Sometimes you get less than four.
+Some combinations of keyword work better than others:
 <img src="images/stablediffusion/demo/Stable Diffusion Online hilma.jpg?raw=true"/>
-Some combinations of keyword work better than others.

 ## More possibilities..